Dr. Winifred Frick is a recognized global expert on bat ecology and conservation.

 Dr. Winifred Frick serves as our Chief Scientist and leads scientific research that informs our evidence-based approaches to conservation.
 She is responsible for integrating science and conservation at Bat Conservation International to achieve lasting impact for bats around the world.

-Winifred has more than 20 years of experience studying bat ecology and conservation biology.
-She has published more than 60 scientific research papers and is a recognized global expert on bat ecology and conservation.
-Her research background includes studies on how bat populations respond to natural and anthropogenic perturbations, including high-impact research on White-nose Syndrome and the impacts of climate and global change on bats.
+Dr. Frick has more than 20 years of experience studying bat ecology and conservation biology.
+She has published more than 80 scientific research papers and is a recognized global expert on bat ecology and conservation.
+She directs high-priority research and development of scalable solutions for achieving meaningful conservation outcomes for bats, including research on the threat of climate change, the disease White-nose Syndrome, and contributing conservation evidence to protect bats globally.

-Winifred is an Associate Research Professor in Ecology and Evolutionary Biology at the University of California, Santa Cruz.
+Dr. Frick is an Associate Adjunct Professor in Ecology and Evolutionary Biology at the University of California, Santa Cruz.
 She received her Ph.D. from Oregon State University and a bachelor’s degree from the University of California, Santa Cruz in Environmental Studies.
-She was a postdoctoral scholar with Dr. Tom Kunz at Boston University.